 LIB 197: Introduction to Library Information Research

-This one-credit, eight week course is offered during both fall and spring semesters.
+This one-credit, eight week course is offered during fall and spring semesters.
 It provides instruction in the use of library resources and services as well as in larger concepts like the research process, the evaluation and credibility of information, and utilizing resources beyond the library.
-This course can be a real help to students studying in research-intensive subjects.
-For more information see the
+This course can be a real help to students studying in research-intensive areas.

 Request Information Literacy Instruction sessions for classes